Collins526/Collins526/README.md

 - Decide what's actually in scope for v1 vs. what's a "later" feature.
 Most bugs I've shipped came from skipping this step.

 ### 2. Architecture sketch
-- **Layering:** Controller → Service → Repository on the backend (Spring Boot), with DTOs at the boundary so the API contract doesn't leak persistence details.
+- **Backend layering:** Controller → Service → Repository (Spring Boot), with DTOs at the boundary so the API contract doesn't leak persistence details.
+- **Frontend:** feature-based module structure (Angular) or feature folders (React) — components stay dumb, state and API calls live in dedicated services/hooks.
 - **Data:** model the PostgreSQL schema with normalization first, then deliberately denormalize only where a read pattern demands it.
 - **Contracts first:** define the REST endpoints (resource, verb, status codes, payload shape) before writing implementation, so frontend and backend can move in parallel.